 Free Customer Service Training Materials

-There’s a lot that goes into customer service training, and it can be a daunting process to manage alone.
+A lot goes into customer service training, and it can be a daunting process to manage alone.
 Thankfully, there are plenty of customer service training materials available online.
-We’ve gathered some of our favorites below.
+We've gathered some of our favorites below.

 1. Customer Service Training Manual [Download for Free]